lukeyounge/blockchain-developer-bootcamp-first-thoughts/README.md

 # blockchain-developer-bootcamp-final-project

+## Intro
 Businesses want to acknowledge staff and other stakeholders, and often use corporate gifts to achieve this.
-Staff members may recieve ornaments, pens, caps, tee-shirts.
-Sometimes these products are useful, often they gather dust and are a waste of resources.
+Staff members may recieve ornaments, pens, caps, tee-shirts, etc. Sometimes these products are useful, often they gather dust and are a waste of resources.

 I'd like to create a simple DIY app for an organisation to mint their own NFTs, then batch deliver those via a redeem link.